American currency in a nutshell.

 The dollar ($) is the currency of the United States, and it consists of 100 cents (¢).
 Paper currency is available in the amounts of $1, $5, $10, $20, $50 and $100.
 Coins make up the smaller denominations and they have been given various names:

 - 10 cents – a dime

 - 1 cent – a penny

-The Washington College Business Office, located at 515 Washington Ave, handles all fess and payments.
+The Washington College Business Office, located in Bunting Hall, handles all fess and payments.
 As a new student, if you have a balance on your student account the Business Office is where you can go to pay it.
 Tuition, housing, fines and other charges you put on your student ID card will need to be paid to the Business Office.
 Mrs. Debra Bergen is the person in charge of student accounts.
 You can reach her by phone 410-778-7266 or email email@example.com

 Most students find it useful to have a bank account while attending college, especially if you cannot constantly write home for funds.
 A bank account in the vicinity of the college is very useful to have to deposit or cash checks, or to have money transferred from home.